UT-Austin-FIS/ted_wrapper/README.md

 [as documented on stackoverflow](http://stackoverflow.com/questions/15918188/how-to-install-python-ldap-on-a-python-2-7-virtualenv-on-windows-without-compili).
 After installing python-ldap, you can pip install this project via
     pip install -e <path-to-ted-wrapper>
-If you want to be able to run the tests, use
-    pip install -e <path-to-ted-wrapper>[test-support]

-You can run the tests with
-    nosetests ted

 Release Notes
 =============